gstamatellos/drug-gene-dashboard/README.md

 # Pharmxplorer: Drug–Gene Interaction Dashboard

-Pharmxplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb GraphQL API, now extended with pharmacogenomic variant annotations from PharmGKB.
+Pharmxplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb GraphQL API, now extended with pharmacogenomic variant annotations from ClinPGx.

 Users can input a human gene (e.g., `TP53`, `EGFR`) or drug (e.g., `Clopidogrel`, `Tamoxifen`) and retrieve known interaction partners, along with interaction scores, types, and pharmacogenomic insights.
 It provides an interactive, lightweight interface suitable for bioinformatics, precision medicine, research, and education in pharmacogenomics.